Biography of Julius Robert Oppenheimer, father of the atomic bomb

 The successful test led to the use of atomic bombs on the Japanese cities of Hiroshima and Nagasaki in August 1945, which played a crucial role in ending the war.

-Position on nuclear weapons after the war
+Positioning on nuclear weapons after the war

 After World War II, Robert Oppenheimer's position on atomic bombs changed significantly.
-Although he had been a key figure in the successful development of the atomic bomb during the war, he became an advocate for international control of atomic energy and was concerned about the nuclear arms race.
+Although he had been a key figure in the successful development of the atomic bomb during the war, he became an advocate of international control of atomic energy and was concerned about the nuclear arms race.

-Oppenheimer security clearance revoked
+Oppenheimer's security clearance revoked

 In the following years, Oppenheimer continued his work in theoretical physics, focusing on astrophysics and quantum theory.
 He was director of the Institute for Advanced Study in Princeton, New Jersey, from 1947 to 1966, where he influenced the research of many young physicists.